skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 ---

 Now you've a little task to complete.
 Try to add a new author, but do not include the `name` argument.
-What's the response you got:
+Which response did you get:

   - I could add the new author.
   - I could add the author, but server add `_id` as the name.
-  - I got an error saying: there are few required arguments missing.
+  - I got an error saying: there are a few required arguments missing.
   - **I got an error saying: argument "createAuthor" is required.**

 *****